ZainAmirZA/Project-1/README.md

 ### Future Updates
 - Add a feature that would let an opposing player take over your tile (forces players to play offense and defense)
-- Add crazy animations and over the top effects to winning screen
+- Add fun animations and over the top effects to winning screen